-1. British Columbia Golf recognizes the responsibility it has in the promotion of the game of golf in the Province of British Columbia.
-It follows that British Columbia Golf must develop a screening process to evaluate volunteers and employees who work to provide golfing services to the communities throughout this Province.

-- 2. Through the screening process it is hoped that it can identify and eliminate those people who might pose a risk to our member golfers.
+- 1. British Columbia Golf recognizes the responsibility it has in the promotion of the game of golf in the Province of British Columbia.
+It follows that British Columbia Golf must develop a screening process to evaluate volunteers and employees who work to provide golfing services to the communities throughout this Province. - 2.
+Through the screening process it is hoped that it can identify and eliminate those people who might pose a risk to our member golfers.
 This is good risk management, but it does pose a potential legal liability if information about someone is made public. - 3.
-The application form completed by both volunteers and employees must be kept confidential unless in the screening process the information received is such that the protection of the member golfer is more important than the right of the volunteer or employee. - 4.
-This is a fine line but, for the protection of our member golfers, it must be done in a thorough manner and be followed up on an annual basis. - 5.
+The application form completed by both volunteers and employees must be kept confidential unless in the screening process the information received is such that the protection of the member golfer is more important than the right of the volunteer or employee.

+- 4. This is a fine line but, for the protection of our member golfers, it must be done in a thorough manner and be followed up on an annual basis. - 5.
 Who will be screened: - a.
 All volunteers and employees who work with persons in the junior golfing program for Zone or Provincial events; - b.
 All volunteer and employees who are involved in the selection and screening process. - 6.
 What is the screening procedure: - a.
 Each volunteer or employee will fill in a Volunteer Screening Application form obtained from their own local police department . - b.
 The police department will conduct a criminal record check and provide the results. - c.
-A volunteer may request a letter from British Columbia Golf or Zone Executive on their letterhead indicating the volunteer is working with them.
+A volunteer may request a letter from British Columbia Golf or their Zone Executive on their letterhead indicating the volunteer is working with them.
 This service may be free with such a letter. - 7.
 Additional Screening: - a.
 Reference(s) will be contacted and the information documented; - b.
 The criminal record check will be reviewed; - c.
 Previous volunteer organization/employment organization will be contacted and the information documented. - 8.
-Any discrepancies in the information received from the screening process for volunteers and employees, will be forwarded to the appropriate Management Person. - 9.
-A criminal check is required for all volunteers traveling with juniors.
-Depending on the RCMP detachment a person may be charged for the check.
-Any charges should be paid by the volunteer and be submitted to either, BC Golf or the Zone for reimbursement.
+The President of BC Golf must appoint a committee who will have the responsibility of following up on the information received from the screening process for volunteers and employees and recommend to the President the name of those who are to be appointed. - 9.
+A criminal check is required for all volunteers traveling with Juniors.
+Depending on the RCMP Detachment, a person may be charged for the check.
+Any charges should be paid by the volunteer and be submitted to either BC Golf or the Zone for reimbursement.